ernestojpg/varnish-docker/README.md

 To test our image quickly we could just run a simple container like this:
 ```
-$ docker run -p 8080:8080 ernestojpg/varnish:5.1.3
+$ docker run -p 8080:8080 ernestojpg/varnish
 ```
-This will start a very simple container listening on port `8080` and returning a static message.
-So now, if we open the URL `http://localhost:8080` in our browser we should see something like this:
+This will start a very simple Varnish container listening on port `8080` and returning a static message.
+So now, if we open the
+URL `http://localhost:8080` in our browser we should see something like this:
 ```
 Hello from Varnish!